magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_testcase.md

 ### Docblock {#docblock}

 All out-of-the-box test cases contain description of a test flow at the beginning of a code.
+The description consists of the test steps and preconditions.
+Preconditions are the conditions to be performed before steps execution.
-That is a good practice.
+Usage of docblock is a good practice for your new tests.
 See [Magento\Catalog\Test\TestCase\Product\UpdateSimpleProductEntityTest][] class as an example.

-The description consists of the test steps and preconditions.
-Preconditions are the conditions that need to be done before steps.

 ### `__prepare()` (optional) {#prepare-method}

-The `__prepare()` method can be useful to prepare unchangeable data that is repeatedly used for different test variations.
-The most popular use case is to create [fixture][] or configuration setup that is used in the test.
+The `__prepare()` method can be useful to prepare the unchangeable data that is repeatedly used for different test variations.
+The most popular use case is to create a [fixture][] or a configuration setup that is used in the test.

-This method is called once during test launch and is optional to use. `__prepare` can return an array of arguments which then can be used as arguments of the `test()` method and the `processAssert()` method in [constraints][].
+This method is called one time only during the test launch and is optional to use. `__prepare` can return an array of arguments which can be used as arguments in the `test()` method of a test case and the `processAssert()` method in [constraints][].
 The following example creates and returns the `$customer` fixture.

 {%highlight php startinline=1%}
 public function __prepare(Customer $customer)